hamedasgari20/Python-Django-FastAPI-advanced-topics/README.md

 print(squared_numbers)  # Output: [1, 4, 9, 16, 25]
 ```

-For more complex or reusable functions, it's often better to define a regular named function using the def keyword.
+For more complex or reusable functions, it's often better to define a regular named function using the **def** keyword.
 Here
-are a few examples of how you can use lambda functions in Django:
+are a few examples of how you can use **lambda functions in Django**:

 - Filtering objects in a queryset:
   You can use a lambda function as a condition for filtering objects in a Django queryset.
 For instance: